excited-bore/vim-tmux-kitty-navigator/README.md

 [kitty-vim-tmux-navigator](https://github.com/knubie/vim-kitty-navigator) didn't work so I decided to make my own port that only works but also works 3 layers deep (Navigation for vim splits, inside tmux, inside kitty).
 The aim is excactly the same: to make navigation between Kitty windows, tmux panes, and vim splits seamless.

-The script works by letting a childprocess of kitty (kitten) detect what kind of programs are running and passing encoded keymappings based on whether it's vim or tmux.
-Sadly, detecting whether tmux is running through SSH is something that can't be done using the current method.
-SSH itself can be detected though, so sending keymappings to a ssh-session that starts up using tmux is a possibility.
-Further explained in the SSH section.
+The script works by letting a childprocess of kitty (kitten) detect what kind of programs are running and passing encoded keymappings based on whether it's vim.
+For tmux, wich is set using pathvariables, we have to reinitialize our pane everytime we start/close a tmux session so we can manually appoint tmux' pathvariable.

 **NOTE**: